hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-rebuild-databases admin

-The function for rebuilding of all databases of a single user.
+This function for rebuilding of all databases of a single user.

 *******************************************************************